Choosing a telescope is the biggest decision we make as backyard astronomers.

 The Orion AstroView 6″ Newtonian is our choice for the best amateur reflector telescope this year and will set you back about $450.

-It has a wide field of view, making it useful for deep sky objects like galaxies, and a 6″ aperture means you’re collecting a decent amount of light, so theoretically you can see objects down to magnitude 14 with great seeing.
+It has a wide field of view, making it useful for seeing objects like galaxies in our night skies, and a 6″ aperture means you’re collecting a decent amount of light, so theoretically you can see objects in the sky down to magnitude 14 with great seeing.
+Dark skies, of course, give the best viewing experience.

-However, 6″ of aperture is best used for brighter objects like planets, the moon and brighter Messier objects.
+However, 6″ of reflector aperture is best used for brighter objects in the solar system and brighter Messier objects.
 If fainter deep space objects are your thing – and astrophotography is not – then you’ll be better rewarded by going for the Sky-Watcher 8″ Dobsonian, which is reviewed below.

-Like all Newtonians, this six-incher from Orion is a decent ‘workhorse’ not designed for any particular type of astronomy. it’s an ideal model if you want to get a feel for astronomy on a medium budget, but be prepared to want something bigger once you’ve found your way around the sky!
+Like all Newtonians, this six-inch reflector telescope from Orion is a decent ‘workhorse’ not designed for any particular type of stargazing. it’s an ideal model if you want to get a feel for amateur astronomy on a medium budget, but be prepared to want something bigger once you’ve found your way around the sky!

 - Solid ‘Jack of all trades’ scope